Greek Trivia Quiz Questions With Answers

 According to Greek legend, Alexander the Great cut what?

 The Greeks named what ancient African country for the "sunburnt

 What fruit did early Greek Olympians sometimes wear as medals?

-Dimitrios Synodinos was also know by what name in the sporting
+Dimitrios Synodinos was also know by what name in the

 A: Jimmy "The Greek" Snyder.

 A: When your hair turns gray.
 It comes from the Greek word for Gray.